Azure/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/07-deploying-agents-to-ms-teams.md

 ms.author: brbenn
 ---

-# Module 06 - Deploy your agents to Microsoft Teams

 This module demonstrates how to deploy Logic Apps conversational agents to Microsoft Teams, enabling users to interact with intelligent agents directly through Teams chat interface.

 When finished with this module, you'll have gained the following knowledge: